Top US officials emerge from China trade talks touting ‘substantial progress’ and ‘deal’ | News Channel 3-12

 Trump also told a conservative radio host on Wednesday that he would raise the case of jailed Hong Kong media tycoon Jimmy Lai “as part of the negotiation.”
 Lai, a pugnacious former publisher whose now-shuttered tabloid Apple Daily was a regular thorn in Beijing’s side, is in the midst of a national security trial that could send him to prison for life.

-It’s unclear if US officials brought up Lai in talks with their Chinese counterparts.
+It’s unclear whether US officials brought up Lai in talks with their Chinese counterparts.

 The-CNN-Wire